 The nose is a complicated organ with many structural parts.
 These parts determine the shape and function of your nose.
 The patency of the external and internal valves determines the resistance to airflow as you breathe.
 Nose job specialist Dr. Tadros specializes in nasal valve collapse surgery at the center for cosmetic plastic surgery in NJ & NYC.

 Nasal valve collapse is also known as vestibular stenosis.
 It refers to the loss of cartilage support that keeps the sidewalls of your nose open during breathing.

-The internal and external nasal valves are defined by the lateral nasal walls.
+The internal and external nasal valves are defined by the lateral nose walls.
 These sidewalls (the lower and upper lateral cartilages) can be thought of as the roof of a house in relation to the supporting beams (the septum).

 The external valve involves the lower third of the nose.
 It is formed by the alar subunit (the rim of soft tissue surrounding our nostrils).
 During inhalation, the nasalis muscle expands the external valve and can be tested by flaring your nostrils.

 The internal nasal valve involves the middle third of the nose and lies deep within the nose.
-The internal nasal valve is responsible for most of the resistance to airflow in the nose.
+It is responsible for most of the resistance to airflow in the nose.
 The angle between the upper lateral cartilage and septum is normally 15 degrees.
 So even a small decrease in this angle can cause a significant breathing problem.

 What Causes Nasal Valve Collapse?